SketchyMaze/guidebook/docs/custom-levels/publishing.md

 # Publishing Levels

-Sketchy Maze is designed to be _very_ friendly to mods and custom user content, and the **Publish Level** feature is an important part towards that goal.
+Sketchy Maze is designed to be _very_ friendly to mods and custom user content, and the **Level Publishing** feature is an important part towards that goal.

 When you have created your own level and you have added some [custom doodads](../custom-doodads/index.md) to it, **publishing** your level